 Joseph frees Simeon and sends all of his brothers home with their grain, along with the money they brought to buy the grain.
 He also had one of his most important silver cups stashed inside one of Benjamin’s grain sacks—a set up for accusing him of stealing.
 Why do you think Joseph did this?
 And what does it say to you about the character of Joseph who would think up a plot like this that would terrorize Benjamin and all of his brothers?

 What are we supposed to make of that apparently magic cup Jacob used “to predict the future” (44:5)?
-Author Stephen M. Miller talks about that in the article “Telling the future with a drink,” A Visual Walk Through Genesis, page 171.
-“Priests and a high-ranking nobles throughout the ancient Middle East—especially in Babylon, in what is now Iraq— used a cup or a bowl of water to tell the future or to get a yes-or-no answer from the gods.”
+Priests and high-ranking nobles throughout the ancient Middle East—especially in Babylon, in what is now Iraq— used a cup or a bowl of water to tell the future or to get a yes-or-no answer from the gods.
 Should it bother us that Joseph used the same kind of divination cup that magicians used throughout the centuries?

 When his brothers are arrested and escorted back to the city, facing the possibility of death or slavery, do you think they might have made the connection to how Joseph felt when slave traders took him to Egypt?
 And do you think this is a connection Joseph wanted them to make?
 Could it have been more than a test of how much they loved Benjamin but also a teaching moment: a chance for them to get a taste of their own medicine?

 Judah makes an impassioned speech, offering to take Benjamin’s place as a slave.
 What do you think about that speech moved Joseph?